FLOIP/flow-spec/layers/blocks-2.md

 * Type: `MobilePrimitives.OpenResponse`
 * Suggested number of exits: 1 + default exit (used in case of error or invalid input), or multiple based on patterns of interest
-* Supported channels: `IVR`, `TEXT`, `RICH_MESSAGING`, `OFFLINE`
+* Supported modes: `IVR`, `TEXT`, `RICH_MESSAGING`, `OFFLINE`

 This block obtains an open-ended response from the contact.
-Dependent on the channel, this is a TEXT response, audio recording, or other type of media recording \(e.g. video\).
+Dependent on the mode, this is a TEXT response, audio recording, or other type of media recording \(e.g. video\).

 ### Block `config`